sharhar/Leopard-EM/docs/programs/refine_template.md

 Once you've configured a YAML file, running the refine template program is fairly simple.
 We have an example script, [`Leopard-EM/programs/run_refine_template.py`](https://github.com/Lucaslab-Berkeley/Leopard-EM/blob/main/programs/refine_template/run_refine_template.py), which processes single particle stack against a single reference template.
-In addition to the YAML configuration path, there are the additional variables `DATAFRAME_OUTPUT_PATH` and `PARTICLE_BATCH_SIZE`.
+In addition to the YAML configuration path, there are the additional variables `DATAFRAME_OUTPUT_PATH` and `PARTICLE_BATCH_SIZE` near the top of the Python script.
-The latter variable is used to process multiple particles at once since it generally leads to better hardware utilization.
+The latter variable is used to process multiple particles at once since we want to maximize hardware utilization.
 But this parameter also needs to balance available GPU memory.

 The former variable, `DATAFRAME_OUTPUT_PATH`, will write a new particle stack csv file with new columns corresponding to the refined position, orientation, defocus, and pixel size on a per-particle basis.